 We keep lights on at night as a precaution because we live in the city (jk, it’s because we’re scardey cats).
 The hall light, kitchen light, and the light in the bathroom are all on 24/7.

 It’s been years since we started keeping lights on because of that stupid movie (if you’re the one who came up with the idea for that movie, I hate you).
 Now, they’re on out of habit.
 And it’s an expensive habit, too.

 And it’s not just us.
-We’ve spoken with so many people who keep at least 1 or more light on all day and night.
+We’ve spoken with so many people who keep at least 1 or more lights on all day and night.
 And when it comes to conserving electricity, it’s not just the light in your hall or bathroom that stays on all night.
-It’s the overhead fan in the living room, or the light above the stove, even your wireless router.
+It’s the overhead fan in the living room, the light above the stove, or even your wireless router.

 These little things that stay on all day and night can really impact your electric bill each month.
 In a big way.